project-icp/bee-pollinator-app/doc/phase-2/000_project_architecture_adr.md

   may save valuable time.
 For example, the time saved to search for a file or some bit of code that is in reality in the other repo.

+### Implementation Factors

-Furthermore, the [current version] of `node` [installed] in the App VM (0.10.32) will most likely _not_ run webpack or React.
+Furthermore, the [current version] of `node` [installed] in the App VM (0.10.32) will most likely _not_ run the various dependencies in the App Template, such as webpack and React.
+PWD's Garden Exemptions app required updating `node` from 0.10.xx to 4.xx to support React.
 The possible alternatives for this are:

 1. **Upgrade Node version in App VM**